Atharwa351/Portfolio/work-projects/README.md

 #### Purpose
-Acts as the **central ingestion and staging warehouse** for GTM contact data, serving read-heavy filtering and export workflows.
+Acts as the **central ingestion and staging warehouse** for GTM contact data, supporting read-heavy filtering and export workflows.

 #### Key Characteristics
 - ~100GB raw CSV ingested
 - 120M+ contact-level rows
-- Read-optimized for GTM filtering and segmentation
+- Read-optimized for GTM segmentation and export
 - Not designed for OLTP-style updates

 #### Design Highlights